sandeeprepala/IntelliPrep/README.md

 ✅ **Detailed Analysis** — After the interview, view a report covering strengths, weaknesses, and suggestions for improvement.

 ✅ **Session History** — Track previous interview sessions, analyses, and feedback.

+✅ **Roadmap Generator** - Generates a Roadmap to crack any interview according to selected company and role.

 ---